 Can I support my studies or continue with paid employment?

 If you hold a student visa you would normally be allowed to work for up to 20 hours per week.
 However, due to the intensive nature of the DPhil programme, you are strongly encouraged to discuss any additional work commitments with your supervisor before undertaking the work, and to make a potential or current employer aware of the restrictions you face as a full-time student.
+The part-time course is intended for those who wish to pursue a DPhil alongside part or full time work commitments.

 Are there teaching opportunities whilst I am a research student?

-As a Blavatnik School research student, you may have opportunities to teach, most commonly as a Teaching Assistant (TA) on a module for the Master of Public Policy (MPP).
+As a Blavatnik School of Government research student, you may have opportunities to teach, most commonly as a Teaching Assistant (TA) on a module for the Master of Public Policy (MPP).
 However, other opportunities may be available across the University.

-All the information you require about the DPhil in Public Policy is available on our website however it is possible to visit us and speak to the Admissions team about application to the DPhil programme.
+All the information you require about the DPhil in Public Policy is available on our website however it is possible to visit us and speak to the Admissions team about an application to the DPhil programme.
 If you are going to be in Oxford please email the Admissions team (email@example.com) to book an appointment.
 Please note that it is not possible to meet with faculty to discuss your application.

 Can I submit professional references?